Research

 Teal carbon differentiates inland wetlands as a significant carbon storing landscape from blue carbon in aquatic/marine environments and green carbon in forests.

 In Washington State and the Pacific Northwest of the U.S. perennial forest cover can hide inland wetlands from conventional wetland mapping with aerial photography and spectral remote sensing approaches to mapping wetlands.
 These wetlands can be soil carbon hot spots due to their saturated soils which accumulate organic matter.
+Wetlands store 30% of the global soil carbon pool in the currently mapped 6% of the land surface (Poulter et al., 2021), but my research has shown that the wetland carbon pool may be vastly underestimated by up to 5-fold due to the exclusion of forested wetlands.

-Geospatial controls on soil carbon stocks in the Pacific Northwest
+Geospatial Controls on Soil Carbon Stocks in the Pacific Northwest

-Soils store large amounts of organic carbon with some of the largest stocks in wetlands We need accurate models and maps of soil organic carbon (SOC) stocks that identify controls and drivers (Yu et al., 2021).
+Soils store large amounts of organic carbon with some of the largest stocks in wetlands.
+We need accurate models and maps of soil organic carbon (SOC) stocks that identify controls and drivers (Yu et al., 2021).
 However, it is challenging to build models that include wetlands SOC stocks and identify significant drivers and controls, especially with a diversity of modeling approaches that include machine learning.

-We have captured the soil moisture gradient using the Wetland Intrinsic Potential (WIP) tool, a topographically-driven mapping algorithm that produces a continous probability metric between uplands and wetlands (Halabisky et al., 2023).
-We have shown its potential to better model SOC spatial distribution across diverse and heterogenous landscapes (Stewart et al., in revision), but it is uncertain if SOC driven by the WIP gradient acoss different regions and scales.
+We have captured the soil moisture gradient using the Wetland Intrinsic Potential (WIP) tool, a topographically-driven mapping algorithm that produces a continuous probability metric between uplands and wetlands (Halabisky et al., 2023).
+I applied machine learning to more accurately model the heterogeneous distribution of soil carbon in wetlands and uplands, scaling stock estimates across diverse regions in the Pacific Northwest (Stewart et al., In review).
+Through this upscaling research, I have also helped mentor two students on projects mapping salmon habitat in the Klamath River valley and understanding climate drivers of wetland soil carbon stocks.

 Soil Carbon in Southeast Alaska and the North Pacific Temperate Coastal Rainforest